GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/spe11b/Example.rst

     Schematic representation of SPE11B case and its reporting boxes.
 Image extracted from `arxiv version <https://arxiv.org/abs/2507.15861>`__

 Here blue, red and orange boxes are representing the prescribed reporting boxes, respectively denoted box A, B and C from the description.
-They are places for observing first anticline accumulation, top anticlines accumulation through heterogeneous structure's dripping, and convective mixing finger structures.
+These locations are used to observe the initial accumulation in the first anticline, the accumulation at the top of anticlines due to fluid migration through heterogeneous structures, and the development of convective mixing finger patterns.

 ------------------------------------------------------------------------
 Input base